 CVE-2026-52982

-41th percentile — higher than 41% of all known CVEs
+Low risk42th percentile - higher than 42% of all known CVEs

 Summary

 A use-after-free vulnerability was discovered in the Linux kernel's rtl8150 driver for USB Ethernet devices.
-The issue occurs when rtl8150_start_xmit() reads skb->len after calling usb_submit_urb(), while the skb buffer may be freed by the USB completion handler before the transmission completes.
+The issue occurs when rtl8150_start_xmit() reads skb->len after usb_submit_urb() is called, while the skb buffer has already been freed by the USB completion handler.
+This can lead to memory corruption and potential privilege escalation.

 Risk Assessment

-An attacker could exploit this vulnerability to achieve remote code execution or cause a denial of service (DoS) by sending specially crafted network traffic to a vulnerable USB Ethernet device.
+An attacker could exploit this vulnerability to execute arbitrary code or cause a denial of service (DoS) by sending specially crafted network traffic to a vulnerable USB Ethernet device.
+The risk is particularly high in environments where USB devices are used in critical systems.

 Recommendation